 There is more than one way to prevent double clicking in Access.
-I will be using the following methodology:
+I’ll be using the following methodology:

 - When the user presses the button for the first time, the system date will be inserted into an Archive table

 - If you press the button again on the same day, then no additional processing will occur, as the current system date = system date inserted into the Archive table

 Steps to apply the methodology

 (1) First, you’ll need to create a table in Access called ‘Archive_Dates’ with the following fields:

 - ID – this field will be your primary key, which will be set to AutoNumber

 - Archive_Dates – this field will be used to store the system dates

 (2) Now create a second table called ‘Current_Date’ with only one field: